Saint Manchan's Shrine

 Publication available for purchase online

-A masterpiece of medieval art, St Manchan’s Shrine is Ireland's largest surviving reliquary.
-A unique example of Irish monastic metalsmithing combining Irish, late Viking/Urnes and Romanesque Christian art styles.
-This cross fertilization of styles and cultures makes it a unique study from both archaeological and metalsmithing perspectives.
+A masterpiece of medieval art, St Manchan’s Shrine stands as the largest surviving reliquary in Ireland, and a stunning example of early Irish monastic metalwork.
+This exceptional artifact blends Irish, late Viking/Urnes, and Romanesque Christian art styles, making it a unique study in archaeology, art history, and metalsmithing.

 Saint Manchan's Shrine.
 Art and Devotion in Twelfth Century Ireland